darthwalsh/bin/apps/SmartTraits.md

 - **Winning Code Review Arguments:** If you optimize for being right, you reduce trust and collaboration; outcomes improve when the team converges on the best idea.
     - Being able to say “good point, let’s do that” is a productivity multiplier.
 - **Being the Fastest Coder:** Speed without validation creates rework; high-performing engineers optimize for correct, maintainable output per week, not lines per hour.

+## Related Concepts

+- [[curiosity]] - Trait curiosity, intrinsic motivation, tolerance for ambiguity vs. need for closure
+- [[WhyQuestions]] - Question taxonomies that inform how to explain clearly
+- [[📝Consciousness_flashcards_2026-01-22_163913]] - Cognitive concepts like metacognition, theory of mind, working memory
+- [[DigitalAristotle]] - Learning systems and pedagogical approaches